Memorable Manitobans: Sydney Ashton Campbell (1876-1960)

 “Ex-Winnipeg principal dies at 84,” Winnipeg Free Press, 25 October 1960, page 36.

-We thank Bobbi Jo Panciera, Tony Nicholson, and Jhay Bancifra for providing additional information used here.
+We thank Bobbi Jo Panciera, Tony Nicholson, Jhay Bancifra, and Rick Mutton for providing additional information used here.

 This page was prepared by Gordon Goldsborough.